Waterford Treasures - Three Museums In The Viking Triangle340 Votes Currently Open [Closes at 05:00 pm]

 - BY Bus: Bus no 609.

 Love this?
-Explore the entire list of things to do in Waterford before you plan your trip.
+Explore the entire list of places to visit in Waterford before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Waterford and book an accommodation of your choice.